 Nx interface is used to provide seamless session continuity for single registration mode.
 Figure 4.11.1.2.1-1 describes and Figure 4.11.1.x.3-1 the handover procedure from EPS to 5GS when Nx is supported.

-The procedure involves a handover to 5GS and setup of default and GBR QoS flows in 5GSEditor’s Note: It is FFS if non-GBR flows are also prepared and setup in the procedure.
+The procedure involves a handover to 5GS and setup of default and GBR QoS flows in 5GS.

+UE has one or more ongoing PDN connections including one or more EPS bearers.
+During PDN connection establishment, 5G parameters corresponding to PDN connection are allocated and sent to UE in EPCO by the PGW-C+SMF.
+5G parameters include Session AMBR and QoS rule.
+During the GBR EPS bearer establishment/modification procedure, QoS rules corresponding to the related EPS bearers are allocated and sent to UE in EPCO.
+The 5G parameters are stored in the UE and are to be used when the UE is handed over from EPS to the 5GS.
+The 5G QoS parameters may be provided to PGW-C+SMF by the PCF+PCRF, if PCC is deployed.

+NOTE: Interworking between EPS and 5GS is supported with IP address preservation by assuming SSC mode 1 in this release of the specification.

+Editor’s Note: It is FFS if non-GBR flows are also prepared and setup in the procedure.

-Editor's Note: It is FFS how the PDU session ID and 5G QoS parameters is determined in the UE and network when UE is in EPS.
+Editor's Note: It is FFS how the PDU session ID and SSC modeis determined in the UE and network when UE is in EPS.

 Editor's Note: Indirect forwarding for home-routed roaming is FFS.

-Editor's Note: It is FFS whether the UE and the SMF+PGW-C need to maintain both the 4G and 5G QoS parameters.

 4.11.1.2.2 Preparation phase

 Figure 4.11.1.x.2-1 shows the preparation phase of the Single Registration-based Interworking from EPS to 5GS procedure.